-> - is eligible to be a Voting Member of the IFA (see Membership Regulations for requirements),
+- is eligible to be a Voting Member of Forestry Australia (see Membership Regulations for requirements),

 - holds a tertiary degree in forestry or related field

-- demonstrates an understanding of and commitment to the IFA Code of Conduct
+- demonstrates an understanding of and commitment to the Forestry Australia Code of Conduct

 - possesses the experience, skills and knowledge that the community expects of a Registered Forestry Professional,